 If you are interested in learning more about birding in Idaho and the Idaho Birding Trail, see http://fishandgame.idaho.gov/ifwis/ibt/

-The bocce ball courts will be used on Wednesday evenings, mid-April to mid-September, and is located off the University and Capital Blvd entrance in between the Ann Morrison soccer and softball fields.
+The bocce ball courts will be used on Tuesday and Wednesday evenings, mid-April to mid-September, and is located off the University and Capital Blvd entrance in between the Ann Morrison soccer and softball fields.

 Available by reservation or on a first-come, first-serve basis.

 The field will be used on Sundays, mid-April to mid-September, is located in the south/west corner of the Ann Morrison soccer fields.
 Their concrete 'pitch' was installed between soccer fields 1 and 2.